shashidharjavaji/Questioning/README.md

 > "Organic chemistry focuses on compounds containing carbon."

 ## Prompt
-Imagine you are a human, and this is the first time you are encountering the above chemistry statement.
-You have no previous knowledge of it. **What are the top 5 questions that would pop up in your head which would be most useful in learning about it?**
-*Please provide a simple bullet point list without explanations or expansion*
+Imagine you are a human, this is the first time you are coming across this Chemistry Statement, you have no previous knowledge of it **"Organic chemistry focuses on compounds containing carbon."**, what are the top 5 questions that would pop up in your head which would be most useful in learning about it as you are new to it.
+Give me a simple bullet point list, don't explain them or expand them*Please provide a simple bullet point list without explanations or expansion*

 ## Detailed Evaluation Results